gruntwork-io/docs/docs/foundations/iac-foundations/labels-tags.md

 ### Adding labels

 The simplest way to create a label is using a `locals` block and combining the recommended attributes into a single attribute.
 For example, if you were creating an AWS S3 bucket using a Gruntwork module you could set up the following locals block.
+If you are using the [module defaults pattern](./module_defaults/index.md), placing the name logic in the default module will ensure that all consumers of the module will use the same naming scheme automatically by default.

 ```hcl
 terraform {